1111 Pennsylvania Ave. NW//Washington, DC 20004-2541//United States

 Finalist, Future Leader – Associate Award (Private Practice), Chambers and Partners Women in Law Awards (2015)

 Recipient, The Ohio State University Academic Promise Award Scholarship

 Recipient, John J. Adams Memorial Award

 Member, Bench & Bar Planning Committee, Eastern District of Texas Bar Association

 Co-chair, Law Clerks & Student Committee, Federal Circuit Bar Association

-Member, Giles S. Rich American Inn of Court
+Counselor, Giles S. Rich American Inn of Court

 Member, Next Generation Committee, ChIPs Women in IP